-Group
+GRO UP

-2020 Actual \$000s 2019 Actual \$000s
+2021 Actual \$000s 2020 Actual \$000s

 Key management personnel compensation

-Salaries and other short-term employee benefits 4,203 3,601
+Salaries and other short-term employee benefits 3,416 3,369

-Key management personnel includes Directors, Chief Executive Officer and

-other senior management personnel.
+Key management personnel includes Directors, Chief Executive Officer, and other senior management personnel.
+The 2020 comparative has been restated to align to this definition of key management personnel to ensure consistency of reporting between years.